CodewithOye/Odin-project-Calculator/README.md

 Click the "AC" button to clear the display.<br/>
 Click the "DE" button to delete the last character.<br/>
 Click the "." button to add a decimal point.<br/>
-Click the "=" button to evaluate the expression.<br/>
+Click the "=" button to evaluate the expression.<br/><hr>

 # Customization<br/>
-You can customize the styling of the calculator by modifying the style.css file to match your preferences.<br/>
+You can customize the styling of the calculator by modifying the style.css file to match your preferences.<br/><hr>

-# License<br/>
+# License
 This calculator web app is open-source and available under the MIT License.
 You are free to use, modify, and distribute it as needed.
-See the LICENSE file for details.<br/>
+See the LICENSE file for details.<br/><hr>

 # Acknowledgments<br/>
-This project was created for educational purposes and is inspired by simple calculator applications commonly found in web development tutorials.<br/>
+This project was created for educational purposes and is inspired by simple calculator applications commonly found in web development tutorials.<br/><hr>

 # Author <br/>
 [Akintunde Oyelakin(CodewithOye)]<br/>